Supplements and Herbs (X)

 Herbs: Echinacea

 To my knowledge, Aloe Vera is the main source of glyconutrients used in the production of well-known MLM-marketed glyconutrient products.
-So to have an additional source of fresh and natural glyconutrients complementing my organic and preponderantly fresh food diet, I bought myself an aloe very plant and very occasionally harvest one of its leaves.
-Here is the description that came with my aloe vera:
+So health-conscious persons may wish to complement their diet by buying an aloe vera plant and very occasionally harvest one of its leaves, particularly if they have no easy access to organic and/or fresh food, since aloe will provide an additional source of fresh and natural glyconutrients.

 Millions of people all over the world have since made an Aloe Vera plant part of the household first-aid kit.
 Used on burns, wounds, insect bites, sunburn and the like, Aloe Vera eases pain and aids recovery.